hawkwynd/tesseract_v2/README.md

 define('MYSQL_HOST', 'localhost'); // your mysql hostname
 ```

-## TODO and future plans
-- Teseract to first check for local MYSQL results before making Discogs API calls and use that result instead.

 Feel free to create an issue if you're experiencing one, and I'll make an honest effort to help you.

 Peace, Love & Joy and happy broadcasting!